koriroys/pakyow-docs/docs/routing/route_sets.md

 TODO include something here about mixins, including reference to the more detailed docs on mixins

 As a Pakyow application grows, so does app.rb (TODO reference architecture).
-Route sets allow sets of routes to be moved out of app.rb into their own source files.
-(TODO where should these source files live?)
+Route sets allow sets of routes to be moved out of app.rb into their own source files located in your application's lib/routes directory.
+(TODO does anything need to be done to ensure that these files are loaded?)
 Each set is registered with a unique name, like so:

     ruby:
     Pakyow.app.routes :my_routes do